joelanman/nixon/README.md

 	```
 	Note if passing a selector, cropping does not scale correctly.

+### steps
-### steps is an object - each property is a step you would like take in order to get a screenshot.
+An object - each property is a step you would like take in order to get a screenshot.
 If it's a string, Nixon will open the URL.
 If it's a function, it will be run in the browser.
 You can use jQuery commands.